kakserpom/php-sqlx-rs/README.md

 | `queryDictionaryObj()`   | `array<string, object>`         | ∟ forces objects                       |

 > ⚠️ First column **must** be convertible to string, otherwise an error is thrown.
-> 🔀 The iteration order is NOT guaranteed.
+> 🔀 The iteration order is preserved.

 ```php
 var_dump($driver->queryDictionary(